 - Let the sheriff execute the order.
 Only the county sheriff may physically remove an occupant and restore possession to you.

-Because the categories carry different procedures and deadlines, this is a situation where a qualified property manager or a landlord-tenant attorney pays for itself — one misstep restarts the entire process.
+Because the categories carry different procedures and deadlines, this is a situation where a qualified property manager or a landlord-tenant attorney pays for itself — one misstep restarts the entire process, and in the meantime the occupant stays put rent-free.

 How to Keep Squatters Out in the First Place